-Things become tricky when you get a script that’s not a “real” script.
-Then a new draft arrives that may be 30% different.
-And sometimes a third version.
+Things become tricky when you get a script that’s not a “real” script, and then a new draft arrives that may be 30% different.
+And sometimes there is a third version.

 Since 2006, the pace of TV production has increased.
 Hour-longs that were shot in 8 days are now shot in 7.